 - What type of roof do you have in mind?
 See the different roof types for your swimming pool

-Normally, the more complex a design for a pool enclosure, the more expensive it is to build.
+Normally, the cost of a pool enclosure is attached to the complexity of a design.
+The more complex the design of the pool enclosure, the more expensive it is to build.

 Materials to Build a Swimming Pool Enclosure

 With their constant exposure to the elements and the moisture from the pool, pool cages can take quite a beating.
 That makes choosing the right materials imperative.
 Although quality materials may cost a bit more upfront, their durability and minimal maintenance requirements often make them a better value in the long run.
 How much should you expect to pay for materials?
 While the answer depends on the materials that you choose, material costs for a pool screen enclosure tend to run around $7 to $15 per square foot.

 To get the best results, you’ll need more than excellent materials.
 Quality craftsmanship is a must.
 For that, you’ll want to enlist a contractor who is experienced in building swimming pool enclosures.
 Make sure they are also licensed, bonded and insured.
 How do labor costs impact the cost of a screen enclosure?
 When you add together the materials needed and the cost of the services of such a professional, you can expect to pay around $15 to $25 per square foot.